This test is New York DOH approved.

 Porphobilinogen (PBG) deaminase (hydroxymethylbilane synthase or uroporphyrinogen I synthase) is expressed in units of mU per gram hemoglobin at 37°C. In persons genetically susceptible to acute intermittent porphyria (AIP), PBG deaminase concentrations are approximately half of reference values.
 Normal concentrations of erythrocyte PBG deaminase may include abnormal forms of hepatic PBG deaminase.

-This test is most useful for family studies to determine which family members are at risk for acute intermittent porphyria.
-It is best performed in association with a specimen from the proband.
-Because of ambiguous results, this test is not generally recommended for diagnosis of individuals.
+This test is most useful for family studies to determine which family members are at risk for acute intermittent porphyria and is best performed in association with a specimen from the proband.
+Because of ambiguous results, this test is not generally recommended for diagnosis.

 |Component Test Code*||Component Chart Name|